yoyoberenguer/BloomEffect/README.md

 threshold : Integer value for the bright pass filter, filter threshold value smooth_   : Smooth define the quantity of Gaussian blur5x5 kernel passes that will be
-            applied to all sub-surface (default is 1, vertical & horizontal) Note the Gaussian algorithm are cpu demanding.
+            applied to all sub-surface (default is 1, vertical & horizontal) Note the Gaussian algorithm is cpu demanding.
 4 is plenty smoothing
 ```

 ## Example in python